 The aim of treatment, whether from a physiotherapist, doctor, PE teacher or sports coach, is to help children treat this condition themselves.
 Most children with mild symptoms will recover with parental and school support, without the need for other professional help.

-However in severe cases, or where exercise and support are not helping, it is important to go back to your doctor and ask for help again.
+However in severe cases, or where exercise and support are not helping, it is important to go back to your doctor to ask for help again.

 The aim of supported self-management is to help young people to understand the need to exercise regularly and work through discomfort over time.
 It also helps them recognise the difference between the level of discomfort which can be worked through, and the level which may cause injury.

-It's also important to help children recognise that whilst we tend to associate tiredness with having done too much so that we want to rest, tiredness sometimes shows that the body needs to increase fitness.
+Tiredness is common in young people with an HSD.
+They need to understand that being tired doesn't necessarily mean they need more rest.
+In fact, tiredness sometimes shows that the body needs to increase fitness.
 Gradually increasing activity levels is the most effective treatment for daytime tiredness.

 Pain can affect concentration, memory, mood and sleeping.
 Reassurance is needed that the pain is not harmful, as long as there is no injury, but it's also important to find ways to help your child manage the pain.